No items found.

 Litify

-Litify is the platform solution successful virtual law office are using to manage their entire law practice from one central location and run their firms as efficiently as possible.
+Litify is the platform that successful virtual law office are using to manage their entire law practice from one central location and run their firms as efficiently as possible.

 The Litify platform includes:

-If you want to dig deeper into how all-in-one practice law firm management software can benefit your firm and what a tool like Litify can do for you, check out our Definitive Guide to Law Practice Management Software in 2021.
+If you want to dig deeper into how all-in-one practice law firm management software can benefit your firm and what a tool like Litify can do for you, check out Above The Law's Practice Management Buyer's Guide.

 If your firm employs call center or phone support staff, virtual call center software like Aircall or 8x8 can help them stay productive without needing to use a personal phone.